 - shows the current Git repo.
 Selecting this will open the Connect view in Team Explorer.

 - shows your current Git branch.
 Selecting this displays a branch picker to quickly switch between Git branches or create new branches.

-In the Sync view in Team Explorer, select the Get Started link under Publish to Team Services.
+In the Sync view in Team Explorer, select the Publish Git Repo button under Publish to Visual Studio Team Services.

 Verify your email and select your account in the Account Url drop down.